sanketvy/sanketvy/README.md

 - 👀 I’m interested in building complex software systems, and working on challenging software problems.
 - 🌱 I’m currently learning Java based technologies, Spring Boot, React JS, AWS Cloud
 - 📫 Email : srvyawahare18@gmail.com
+- 📈 In my free time, I like to build trading algorithms and strategies, which can be deployed in capital markets.

 <!---
 sanketvy/sanketvy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.